11 Best Pieces of Advice for Generation Z

 7-Knowledge is power.
 The more you learn the more of an asset you become.

 Before you shoot for the stars concerning your career, it’s always better to start on the bottom and really learn all the moving parts of the industry you desire to work in.
 The ones who achieved success in this world always did a lot of grunt work before they took on the job that changed their lives forever.
-The reason for this is because once you familiarize yourself with every moving part of the career you hope to do for the rest of our life, not only will you become the master of your craft, but you will succeed at your goals with flying colors.
+The reason for this is because once you familiarize yourself with every moving part of the career you hope to do for the rest of our life, not only will you become the master of your craft, but you will succeed at your goals with flying colours.
 When you consider some of the most successful people we look up to today, they all started somewhere.
 Consider this, imagine being the head of a major company, but not knowing the most basic functions.
 The second anyone catches wind of that, you leave yourself vulnerable to being replaced and forgotten.
 Learn all you can and make sure to stay progressive.

 8-For every project you work on, explain how your contributions made an impact.